evannetwork/api-blockchain-core/docs/blockchain/payments.rst

   payments.loadChannelFromBlockchain(account, receiver);

 Scan the blockchain for an open channel, and load it with 0 balance.
 The 0 balance may be overwritten with setBalance if server replies with a updated balance on first request.
 It should ask user for signing the zero-balance proof.
 Throws/reject if no open channel was found.
+Additionally a starting block can be provided to avoid starting from block 0 when looking for payment channels.

 ----------
 Parameters